 One of the biggest challenges is locating gravesites, particularly in older cemeteries where headstones may be weathered or illegible.
 Additionally, some cemeteries may have yet to keep comprehensive records, or records may have been lost or destroyed over time.

-Online databases are available that provide information on cemeteries located both in and beyond Barnstable County.
+Online databases that provide information on cemeteries in and outside Barnstable County are available.